 A chatbot — AKA a conversational form — can address all of these issues.

 The fact that consumers dislike long forms is no secret.
-Hence, forms force you to cut down the number of input fields as much as possible which, in consequence, limits your ability to qualify leads or properly personalize further communications.
+Hence, forms force you to cut down the number of input form fields as much as possible, which, in consequence, limits your ability to qualify visitors or properly personalize further communications.

-This system comes in particularly handy when you decide to qualify users in the process of submitting the information to maximize conversion.
+This system comes in particularly handy when you decide to qualify users in the process of submitting the information to maximize the average conversion rate.

-For instance, a lead qualification bot can instantly assess which leads are ready-to-buy or match an “ideal customer” description and fast-track them to live chat with your sales team.
-This way you provide instant attention to the leads most likely to convert as well as allow your sales rep to spend their time more efficiently.
+For instance, a lead qualification bot can instantly assess which visitors are ready to buy or match an “ideal customer” description and fast-track them to live chat with your sales team.
+This way, you provide instant attention to the leads most likely to convert as well as allow your sales rep to spend their time more efficiently.

-When a prospect loads your web form but doesn’t convert, you know they were there but you have no idea what dissuaded them from submitting the form.
-Did they see the form and bounced?
-Did they start but got discouraged halfway?
+When visitors load your web form but don’t convert, you know they were there, but you have no idea what dissuaded them from clicking the submit button in the form and completing the process.
+Did they see the online form and bounce?
+Did they start but get discouraged halfway?
 Is there a particular field that causes friction?

-Since the conversational flow is dynamic and requires constant back and forth, it allows you to observe user behavior.
-Flow analytics offer an important insight into when or where prospects most often drop off allowing you to optimize and improve the funnel on the go.
+Since the conversational flow is dynamic and requires constant back and forth, it allows you to observe user actions.
+Flow analytics offer an important insight into when or where prospects most often drop off, allowing you to optimize and improve the funnel on the go.

 Another benefit?
 Bots are able to collect and save even partial data.
 Hence, even if a potential prospect doesn’t finish the entire sequence, you still have data to work with and perhaps design a nurture sequence that can help close the deal at a later date.